semgrep-cli contributing

 ]

 This change makes your package a dependency of published Semgrep.
-Without this change, if you create a pull request, the CI job called build docker image
+Without this change, if you create a pull request, the CI job called build docker image fails with a ModuleNotFoundError, indicating that it is unable to find your package.

 Troubleshooting